msandia2022/msandia2022.github.io/P3-Obstacle-Avoidance.md

 ## Implementation
 ### Forces Calculation
-- Attractive Force: The robot calculates a vector pointing towards the target, with a magnitude scaled by the constant ALPHA.
+- *Attractive Force*: The robot calculates a vector pointing towards the target, with a magnitude scaled by the constant `ALPHA`.
 This force pulls the robot towards the goal.

 - Repulsive Force: The robot computes repulsive forces from obstacles detected by the laser scanner.
-Each laser point creates a repulsive vector inversely proportional to the square of the distance to the obstacle, scaled by BETA.
+Each laser point creates a repulsive vector inversely proportional to the square of the distance to the obstacle, scaled by `BETA`.

 ### Resultant Force and Movement
 The total force is the sum of the attractive and repulsive forces.
 The robot adjusts its velocity based on the direction of this resultant force: